Contents:

 What to do in a gap year with no money

-For advice on how to budget if you want to backpack or travel without working, check out the blogs and advice from the many others who have been in similar situations.
+For advice on how to budget if you want to backpack or travel without working, check out blogs articles from others who have been in similar situations.

 How to plan your gap year around STEM